ba0v/user-snipe/README.md

 - checks all combinations concurrently for maximum speed
 - saves progress to `checkpoint.txt` after every batch. if the script stops, it resumes where it left off automatically
-- sends a discord notification the moment an available username is found
+- sends a discord notification the moment an available username is found (for the mods)
 - supports proxy rotation to avoid rate limits

 ## configuration